Presidential Administration of Russia

-The Chief of Staff of the Presidential Executive Office, his deputies, heads of main directorates and services and their deputies are appointed by the President of Russia and don't need to be approved by any other government body.
-Other staff are appointed by the Chief of Staff of the Presidential Executive Office.
+The chief of staff of the Presidential Executive Office, his deputies, heads of main directorates and services and their deputies are appointed by the president of Russia and do not need to be approved by any other government body.
+Other staff are appointed by the chief of staff of the Presidential Executive Office.

 History

-Constitution of Russia states that President of Russia forms Presidential Administration.
+The Constitution of Russia states that the president of Russia forms the Presidential Administration.

 On 2 October 1996, Boris Yeltsin signed a decree approving the Regulations of Presidential Administration of Russia.

 On 25 March 2004, Vladimir Putin undertook a major reorganisation of this institution by a decree.
 Only two deputy chiefs remained out of seven.
-The Press Office and the Information Office were merged into the Press and Information Office, the Pardon Directorate and the Citizenship Directorate were merged into the Directorate for Protecting Citizens' Constitutional Rights.
+The Press Office and the Information Office were merged into the Press and Information Office, and the Pardon Directorate and the Citizenship Directorate were merged into the Directorate for Protecting Citizens' Constitutional Rights.
 The Personnel Directorate and the State Decorations Directorate were merged into the Personnel and State Decorations Directorate, the Protocol Directorate and the Organisation Directorate were merged into the Protocol and Organization Directorate.
 The Territorial Directorate was included in the Domestic Policy Directorate.
-The Economic Directorate was abolished, the Civil Service Directorate was created.
+The Economic Directorate was abolished, while the Civil Service Directorate was created.

-The Presidential Executive Office of Russia is situated in Moscow where it holds offices in several buildings in Kitay-gorod and inside the Kremlin.
+The Presidential Executive Office of Russia is situated in Moscow, where it holds offices in several buildings in Kitay-gorod and inside the Kremlin.

 The role in modern Russia

 Initially the Presidential Administration of Russia was conceived as kind of office of the head of state.
 However, since Putin came to power this public body has assumed an enhanced role.
 On 9 May 2000, the newspaper Kommersant had published the document called «Revision number Six», which was the reform project of Presidential Administration.
 Before the text of the document, editor-in-chief wrote: «the fact that such program is being developing is very important it is in itself … if this will be a reality, almost of the entire population of Russia – from politicians and governors to ordinary voters – will be under surveillance by secret services».
 This document was published again in 2010.

-Furthemore, on 9 May 2000, the newspaper Kommersant had published the article by deputy editor-in-chief Veronika Kutsyllo, according to which the text of «Revision number Six» had been provided to journalists by anonymous employee of the Presidential Administration; Putin was mentioned in the text of this document as acting President and the attached charts, totalling more than 100 pages, were drawn up before 1999 Russian legislative election, and these facts created the reason to believe that the work on this document started long before 2000 Russian presidential election.
+Furthermore, on 9 May 2000, the newspaper Kommersant had published the article by deputy editor-in-chief Veronika Kutsyllo, according to which the text of «Revision number Six» had been provided to journalists by anonymous employee of the Presidential Administration; Putin was mentioned in the text of this document as acting President and the attached charts, totalling more than 100 pages, were drawn up before 1999 Russian legislative election, and these facts created the reason to believe that the work on this document started long before 2000 Russian presidential election.

 The authors of «Revision number Six» stated that Russian social and political system at the time was self-regulatory that was totally unacceptable to Putin who wished that all social and political processes in Russia were completely managed by one single body.
 The Presidential Administration and, more specifically, its Domestic Policy Directorate was to be such body.